 About eight months after the crash, Keith had terrible lower back pain.
 His father ordered an MRI.

-Below is another view of the herniated disc.
-This time the MRI is looking from top down.
+Here, the view of the MRI is looking from top down.

 His dad referred him to a neurosurgeon.